Independent-SAGE/Technical-Publishing-Working-Group/README.md

 The working group is looking for volunteers and resources to help in the rapid publishing, dissemination and innovations for public engagement of indie_SAGE publications.

-See the GitHub ['Issues'](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/issues) for current tasks and join us on [Gitter](https://gitter.im/indie_SAGE/TPWG) chat if you have a question or comment.
+See the GitHub ['Issues'](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/issues) for current tasks, a [Wiki](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/wiki) for documentation and join us on [Gitter](https://gitter.im/indie_SAGE/TPWG) chat if you have a question or comment.

 Currently we're looking for people with skills in the following (>Sept 2020):